periph/website/site/content/news/2020/a_new_start/index.md

 * I used the occasion to use 'main' instead of 'master' as the primary branch.

 ## Follow ups

-The website will have all its documentation updated.
-Help is immensely appreciated!
-Click on "Edit this page" link on the top of any page to create a PR.

 extra will be migrated later.
 Periph prided itself from not having external dependencies but this will change (regress?).
 This should be easier to manage